 • Add all ingredients to medium saucepan over medium heat.
 Stir well to combine.
 Cook, stirring frequently, until mixture thickens and looks "glossy", about 5-8 minutes.

-• Pour filling into a container and place a piece of plastic wrap directly on the surface of the filling.
+• Cool: Pour filling into a container and place a piece of plastic wrap directly on the surface of the filling.
 Once cooled, cover container and refrigerate until ready to use, up to one week.

 Coconut Cream Cheese Frosting:

 • Beat butter and cream cheese together until smooth.
 Add powdered sugar and a splash of the remaining coconut milk and mix until smooth and fluffy, about 3 minutes.
+Add a little more milk, to thin, or powdered sugar to stiffen, if needed, until you reach your desired frosting consistency.

 • Stir in coconut flakes, saving some for sprinkling on the sides and top of the cake, if desired.